Kirbyy1/League-Account-Generator/README.md

 -   Generate multiple accounts with randomized usernames and passwords
 -   Select the region for the generated accounts
--   View the generated accounts in a treeview
 -   Save the generated accounts to a text file
 - It works for every region